Ferie/Platform-Detect/README.md

 # Platform Detect

-These repositories is develop to identify the platform and the device that the user is using while visiting a website by providing the object ```platform_detect``` that contains the information about the device.
+This repository is develop to identify the platform and the device that the user is using while visiting a website by providing the object ```platform_detect``` that contains the information about the device.

 ## Usage